dgouders/lsp/README.md

        -l, --log-file
            Specify a path to where write debugging output.

+           This needs to be a template according to mkstemp(3); a string ending with six characters XXXXXX.

        -n, --line-numbers
            Toggle visible line numbers.

+       --no-color
+           Disable colored output.

+       --reload-command
+           Specify command to load manual pages.

+           The given string should contain exactly one %s which will be replaced by <name>(<section>).
+Default is man %s.

        -s, --search-string
            Specify an initial search string.

+           lsp then starts with searching for that string and positions to the first match or displays an error message.

+       -V, --no-verify
+           Toggle verification of references.

+           Verification of references is an expensive procedure.
+On slow machines users might want options in that case: this one can be used to completely turn verification off.
+This comes at the cost that unusable references might be presented.

+           By default verification is on.

        -v, --version
            Output version information of lsp and exit.

-       --no-color
-           Disable colored output.

-       --reload-command
-           Specify command to load manual pages.
-Default is man.

        --verify-command
            Specify command to verify the existance of references.

+           The given string should contain exactly one %s which will be replaced by <name>(<section>).

-Default is man -w.
+           Default is man -w \"%s\" > /dev/null 2>&1.

        --verify-with-apropos
-           Use the entries of the apropos pseudo-file for validation of references.
+           Use the entries of the pseudo-file Apropos for validation of references.

+           This option can speed up verification of references significantly but users should keep in mind that verification will then be as reliable as the system’s manual page index is.

+           With this option, the first usage of TAB or Shift-TAB will load the pseudo-file Apropos and create valid references for each of it’s entries; all following reference actions will then be much faster (approx. O(1)).

 COMMANDS
        Pg-Down / Pg-Up